Pre diabetic patients

 - Glycated hemoglobin(Hb A1C): A test used to measure the amount of hemoglobin combined with glucose.

 - The level below 5.7 % is normal

-- The level greater than or equal to 6.5%, Repeated on two different times is type 2 diabetes.
+- The percentage greater than or equal to 6.5%, repeated at two different times is type 2 diabetes.

 - Fasting blood glucose.